An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: MPC algorithm for switched systems with MTC using move blocking

-such that the trajectory $(x(\cdot),u^*(\cdot))$ is feasible with $b$ computed from \eqref{SUR}. \end{assmp} Assumption \ref{assmp:feasible dwell time} can be seen as a sufficient condition for $\underline{\Delta \tau}$ to ensure \rev{$\delta$-feasibility} of the NLP \#2, which can be interpreted that the feasible trajectory $(y(t),u^*(t))$ is not only in the interior of the feasible region, but it also lies at a non-zero distance \rev{characterized by constants $\delta_1$ and $\delta_3$,} from the boundary of the feasible region.
+Assumption \ref{assmp:feasible dwell time} implies that the trajectory $(\hat{x}(t),u^*(t))$ from problem \eqref{NLP-blocked} is not only in the interior of the feasible region, but it also lies at a non-zero distance characterized by constants $\delta_1$ and $\delta_3$, from the boundary of the feasible region, such that the trajectory $(x(t),u^*(t))$ obtained after the SUR step \eqref{SUR} is feasible.

-\rev{An immediate advantage of using the proposed move blocking strategy for the NLP \#1 is that applying \eqref{SUR} is computationally much cheaper than solving an MILP for the CIA step.
-As a result, the solving procedure of the MIOC problem \eqref{MIOCP} requires only solving two NLPs.
-In addition, efficient move blocking algorithms by exploiting the move blocking structure to accelerate solving \eqref{NLP-blocked} have been reported, e.g. as in \cite{chen2019efficient}, \cite{son2020move}.}
+An immediate advantage of using the proposed move blocking strategy for the NLP \#1 is that applying \eqref{SUR} is computationally much cheaper than solving an MILP for the CIA step.
+As a result, solving the MIOC problem \eqref{MIOCP} requires only solving two NLPs.
+In addition, efficient move blocking algorithms by exploiting the move blocking structure to accelerate solving \eqref{NLP-blocked} have been reported, e.g. as in \cite{chen2019efficient}, \cite{son2020move}.

 \begin{rmk} If system dynamics \eqref{state cons} is autonomous, i.e. the continuous control input $u(t)$ is absent, there is no need to formulate and solve NLP \#2.
 After the SUR step \eqref{SUR}, the state trajectory can be obtained by simulating \eqref{state cons} using the calculated binary mode variable. \end{rmk}